rasmussiljander/self-learning/aws_tutorials/s3/README.md

 cdk synth S3Stack -c config=XXX (CHECK LATER)
 ```

+Remember to run the command in the directory that contains the `app.py` file (`s3/cdk/` in the S3 tutorial case).
 The synth command creates an CloudFormation template (JSON/YAML) showing what your infrastructre will contain.
 It doesnt actually deploy the changes to AWS, but instead, creates the information file for the deploy.
 With synth we can see if the changes are actually deployable or if they will break something.